seafoodtaskforce/STF-TruTrace/platform-backend/docs/readme.md

 You will need to setup tomcat (or other J2EE) server to host the RESTful services which can be deployed as WAR file.

 ```
-Do that directly from eclipse by right-clicking on the project, choosing "Export" option and then "WAR file" as the output.
+Right-click on the project in Eclipse, choose "Export" option, and then "WAR file" as the output.
 ```

 Once you have the WAR file you can simply: